sablier-labs/EIPs/EIPS/eip-draft_mna.md

 1. **Malicious or Misbehaving Native Tokens**: a token that becomes a Native Token (NT) may later behave maliciously, causing disruptions in the network.

-Mitigation: encourage users to prefer interacting with immutable, non-upgradeable NTs.
-Mitigation: A governance mechanism allows validators to vote on removing misbehaving NTs.
-Only immutable, non-upgradeable contracts can become NTs, reducing the risk of post-approval issues.
+Mitigation: Users are encouraged to prefer using immutable, non-upgradeable NTs.

 2. **Cross-Contract NT Transfers**: inter-contract NTs transfers could lead to lost tokens if contracts are not properly equipped to handle multiple tokens.

 Mitigation: Contracts must validate token transfers correctly, with guidance for developers on standard patterns to ensure safe cross-contract interactions.
 Existing EVM contracts should be audited and updated to handle NTs.

+3. **Gas Bombs**: Users may become stuck if they hold an excessive number of NTs, causing the gas required for processing their transactions to exceed the block gas limit.

+Mitigation: All introduced opcodes operate with constant-time complexity.
+The stack limit of 1024 elements effectively prevents the creation of gas bombs when calling contracts.
+Although an opcode for querying all NT balances of an account was initially considered, it was ultimately omitted to eliminate the risk of gas bomb exploits.

 ## Copyright